-- They're useful for traveling into back country, but they can damage the environment if used recklessly.
-They also require training and practice to handle them safely in rough terrain.
+- They’re useful for traveling into back country, but they can damage the environment if used recklessly.
+It also requires training and practice to handle them safely in rough terrain.

 - Studies show that the majority of ATV accidents occur when the rider unexpectedly encounters an obstacle, such as a rock or a ditch.
 Maintaining a safe speed is critical.

 - If you use ATVs to hunt, prepare yourself and your family by attending an approved ATV course.

 - Before hunting with ATVs on private land, be sure to get the landowner’s permission.